 Read the full paper here.

-Authors: Christine Hackenesch, Maximilian Högl, Julian Bergmann, Janina Sturm, Damien Barchiche, Adolf Kloke-Lesch, DIE and IDDRI.
+Authors: Christine Hackenesch, Maximilian Högl, Julian Bergmann (DIE), Janina Sturm, Adolf Kloke-Lesch (SDSN) and Damien Barchiche (IDDRI).

 This paper is produced by ETTG members DIE and IDDRI in cooperation with SDSN Germany.